Trustpilot

 Can I combine several natural remedies?

-Yes, plant synergies are often beneficial.
-You can combine peppermint and ginger, or alternate peppermint and dandelion.
-Check for possible contraindications (e.g. rosemary and gallstones), and consult a specialist if pregnant.
+Yes, the synergy between plants is often beneficial.
+You can combine peppermint and ginger, or alternate between peppermint and dandelion.
+Make sure to check for any contraindications (for example, rosemary is not recommended in cases of gallstones) and, if you are pregnant, consult a specialist before taking anything.

-Do these remedies work during menstruation or menopause?
+Do these remedies work during periods or menopause?

-Absolutely.
-Artichoke, black radish or peppermint are excellent to detoxify and soothe spasms.
-Probiotics and adaptogens like ashwagandha can also be valuable, provided they are safe during these periods.
+Yes.
+Artichoke, black radish or peppermint are well suited to supporting the liver and easing spasms.
+Probiotics and adaptogens such as ashwagandha can also provide valuable support, provided their safety during these periods is verified.

 Sources

-1. Assurance Maladie – Dyspepsia: digestive disorders, heaviness and abdominal discomfort
+1. Assurance Maladie – Dyspepsia: digestive discomfort, heaviness and abdominal bloating

 https://www.ameli.fr/assure/sante/themes/dyspepsie